-Google's AutoLink team avoided this problem entirely by opting to only detect three kinds of data that are already designed to be unique (addresses, ISBNs and VINs).

-Miro addresses this problem through a method of patterns and thresholds that can be modified by the user.
-For instance, the term "apple" by itself is ambiguous, but if it is surrounded by terms like Dell and Toshiba, the meaning becomes clearer.
-This is, of course, far from a perfect solution.
-For instance, if someone wrote a blog about how they spilled apple juice all over their brand new apple G5, Miro will have difficulty understanding the apples.
-While Miro does occasionally make mistakes, we believe the benefit it provides users is valuable nonetheless.
+- p0505 Google's AutoLink team avoided this problem entirely by opting to only detect three kinds of data that are already designed to be unique (addresses, ISBNs and VINs). - p0510 Miro begins to address this problem by leveraging the semantic context of surrounding terms.
+For instance, the term "apple" by itself is ambiguous, but if it is surrounded by terms like "Dell" and "Toshiba," the meaning becomes clearer.
+However, algorithms to re-rank a term's semantic value based on the surrounding context are far from perfect.
+In general, our current algorithm performs much better on semistructured data (like a list of items) compared to parsing paragraphs of text.
+For instance, if someone wrote a blog entry about how they "spilled apple juice all f0040 FIGURE 4.7 Au29 The ambiguity of "apple."
+Miro will have difficulty understanding the apples.
+Although Miro does occasionally make mistakes, we believe the benefit it provides users is valuable nonetheless.
+Using large knowledge bases of semantic information to determine the specific semantic value of a particular term remains an interesting challenge for future research.